saikalyankanika/react-sample-ksk/README.md

 #### Root Domain Hosted Zone and ACM certificate
 This is the hosted zone for the domain I registered with AWS Route 53.
 This will act as the parent domain.
-This hosted zone needs to be exist in your AWS account in the specified region and a valid ACM certification should be there for the root domain.
+This hosted zone needs to be there in your AWS account in the specified region and a valid ACM certificate should be there for the root domain.

 For more info read: